resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 _This is one of the great things about the Research Cloud: you can just spin up machines, play with them, and then **THROW THEM AWAY**!_

+    Now stop, and ask the audience to introduce themselves to the person on either side of them (if they don't know that person).
+Then let them know that these are the people that they will turn to first for help if they have any problems with the lesson.
+Only put up red cards if neither person on either side can't help them.
+    So if a read card goes up, you are expecting to see a row of red cards!

 ## The power of Checklists

 In 2001 a critical-care specialist at Johns Hopkins Hospital designed a checklist to prevent line infections.